Storm Petrels of The Petrel Station

 Scientific name: Garrodia nereis

 These delightful tiny seabirds are an absolute treat when they turn up.
-Grey-backed Storm Petrels breed in the southern oceans and are only occasionally seen in our area during the cooler winter months, when they can sometimes move north..
+Grey-backed Storm Petrels breed in the southern oceans and are only occasionally seen this far north during the cooler winter months.

 They are the smallest storm petrel recorded in New Zealand, weighing only around 35 grams, yet they are every bit as at home in ocean conditions as much larger seabirds.
 Their tiny size only adds to the charm when they appear.